 If you’ve never explored some of the charming, small towns in California, you’re missing out.

-Sure, a big city can be exciting and full of new adventures, but small towns are hidden gems.
-They give a sense of history, community, and uniqueness that you can discover.
+Sure, a big city is lively and rambunctious, but California’s small towns can be hidden gems.
+They give a sense of history, community, and uniqueness that really define a place.
 Just look at Carmel-by-the-Sea, a charming town in the Monterey peninsula.
 This quaint little village is full of fairytale-like magic and history.

-If you've never traveled to California before, consider weaving small towns into a road trip itinerary so you get a cross-section of the state.
-Or, if you've been here a bunch, think about doing a trip where you set up in a small town and just relax.
-From North To South, here are some of the best small towns to visit in California:
+If you’re traveling to California soon, consider weaving small towns into a road trip itinerary so you get a cross-section of the state.
+Or, if you’ve been here a bunch, think about doing a trip where you set up in a small town and just relax.
+From North To South, here are some of the best small California towns to visit:

 Vineyards and Eccentrics: Mendocino

 In the heart of the “Lost Coast” — a stretch of Northern California coast that weaves through Mendocino and Humboldt counties, you’ll find Mendocino.
 This small but vibrant town proclaims itself as a haven for mavericks, misfits, and makers so you’ll be sure to meet some interesting characters here.

 With over 90 miles of coastal beaches, you’ll need to dedicate at least one day to swimming and lounging in the sun.
 After that, explore Montgomery Woods and revel in the majestic nature of the Redwoods and the Mendocino and Headlands Historic District, which is on the National Register of Historic Places.